-- ensure the identified uncertainties in respect to volatile organic compound emissions, particularly in relation to low-level sources, are consider as part of the review currently underway;
+- Ensure the identified uncertainties in respect to volatile organic compound emissions, particularly in relation to low-level sources, are considered as part of the review currently underway

-- consider the implications of the apparent increase in mercury emissions shown in recent National Pollutant Inventory data; and
+- Consider the implications of the apparent increase in mercury emissions shown in recent National Pollutant Inventory data

 What is happening now?Show more

-DWER’s risk-based assessment of Alcoa’s noise approval application is underway.
-It will take account of the submissions received during the public consultation period.
-DWER is finalising its assessment and is required to report to the Environment Minister who will determine whether to grant or refuse to grant a further noise approval.
+DWER’s risk-based assessment of Alcoa’s noise approval application is currently underway.
+This review will take into account the submissions received during the public consultation period.
+DWER is finalising this assessment and is required to report to the Environment Minister who will determine whether to grant or refuse to grant a further noise approval.

-The review will also take into account the submissions received during the public consultation period and the recommendations made in the Environment Minister’s appeal determination.
+The review will also take into account the submissions received during the public consultation period for the licence review and the recommendations made in the Environment Minister’s appeal determination.